Skip to main content

 Attack Summary

 Command injection payloads are embedded in Kubernetes manifests, Helm chart values, and container configurations returned through infrastructure MCP tools.
-When AI assistants process these outputs, they may execute or recommend applying configurations containing malicious commands:
+When AI assistants process these outputs, they may execute or recommend applying configurations containing risky commands:

 • Container Command Injection: Shell commands in command: and args: arrays